-Torus Pressure Control is a division of Piper Oilfield Products.
-We have been the sole manufacturer of the Torus line since 1986 when we acquired the molds and rights from Hughes Offshore.
+Premier Pressure Control manufactures the Torus line is a division of Piper.
+We have been the sole manufacturer of the Torus line since 1985 when we acquired the molds and rights from Hughes Offshore.

 The unique design of the Torus Annular BOP makes it perfectly suited for use with projects involving electric submersible pumps.
 An important concern on these work-overs is protection of the electric wire conduit while retaining the ability to effectively and quickly control well kicks.
 The Torus Annular BOP is designed to “cradle” single or multiple down hole objects with instant response time.